 A full list of courses is available online.
 Prospective students should apply directly to the consortium, which carries out a competitive selection for scholarship places.
 Application deadlines are set by the consortium in charge of the programme but in general they vary from mid- December to late January, with most programmes starting the following autumn.

 'Information on Erasmus+ can also be found on the official Erasmus+ Student and Alumni Association website, and the official Erasmus+ Facebook page.
 Japanese alumni testimonials (Japanese only) illustrate how beneficial studying on such programmes can be, both professionally and personally.

 Japanese students can apply for a grant for short-term study abroad (3 to 12 months), to spend part of their study period (at bachelors, masters or doctorate level) at a partner institution in Europe.
 Students can earn credits at their host university, which are recognised by their home university without paying any extra fees.

 Japanese students should ask their home university's international relations office for more information on existing Erasmus+ partnerships.

 Erasmus Mundus Joint Doctorates offer three year fellowships and up to €129,900 to doctoral candidates.
 The full list of courses is available online.

 Doctoral candidates can also apply for a doctoral fellowship or other research grants available under the Marie Sklodowksa-Curie programme part of the EU's Horizon 2020 framework programme for research and innovation.

 Europe is a global leader in study programmes for learners of all ages and is a popular destination for students from around the world.
-The European Higher Education Fair is held every May in Tokyo and Kyoto, with over 60 European higher education institutions represented.
+The European Higher Education Fair is held every May in Tokyo and Kansai, with over 70 European higher education institutions represented.
 It is a unique opportunity to meet European university representatives and learn about courses, programmes, and scholarship opportunities.